thaylorcs/thaylorcs/README.md

 - 👋 Hi, I’m Thaylor
 - 👀 I’m interested in development of solutions using Java, JavaScript and React
-- 🌱 I’m currently learning all of the above
+- 🌱 I’m currently learning Java, JavaScript, PHP, React
 - 📫 You can reach me here or via email (on my profile)

 <!---